Rawsamble: Overlapping and Assembling Raw Nanopore Signals using a Hash-based Seeding Mechanism: Results

 \subsection{All-vs-All Overlapping Statistics}

 Table~\ref{rs:tab:accuracy} shows the all-vs-all overlapping statistics between \rs and minimap2.
 We make two key observations.
 First, on average, \rsavgshared of the overlap pairs generated by \rs are shared with the overlap pairs that minimap2 generates.
 This shows that a large fraction of overlapping pairs does not require basecalling to generate identical overlapping information identified by minimap2 after basecalling.
 Second, although \rs can find a substantial amount of overlap pairs identical to the overlaps minimap2 finds, there are still overlapping pairs unique to \rs (\rsavgru on average) and minimap2 (\rsavgmmu on average).
-These differences are likely due to differences in 1)~certain parameters (e.g., chaining scores) and 2)~increased noise inherent in raw signals compared to basecalled sequences, which can become more pronounced in genomes with greater size, complexity, or repetitiveness. \rev{Although maximizing the shared overlaps can provide insights regarding the accuracy of overlapping information that \rs finds, \textbf{it is not necessary to provide near-identical shared overlap statistics} for certain use cases such as constructing \emph{de novo} assemblies~\cite{vaser_time-_2021}.} Instead, contiguous and more accurate assemblies can still be constructed using a smaller but useful portion of shared overlapping pairs~\cite{vaser_time-_2021}.
+These differences are likely due to differences in 1)~certain parameters (e.g., chaining scores) and 2)~increased noise inherent in raw signals compared to basecalled sequences, which can become more pronounced in genomes with greater size, complexity, or repetitiveness. \revc{These factors overall result in fewer overlaps found by \rs.
+Although certain parameters can be configured (e.g., minimum chaining scores) to find more overlaps, this strategy usually results in finding a substantially larger number of erroneous overlaps in \rs.
+Designing robust mechanisms that can handle noise better and more accurate hashing mechanisms with fewer collisions can provide better trade-offs.} \rev{Although maximizing the shared overlaps can provide insights regarding the accuracy of overlapping information that \rs finds, \textbf{it is not necessary to provide near-identical shared overlap statistics} for certain use cases such as constructing \emph{de novo} assemblies~\cite{vaser_time-_2021}.} Instead, contiguous and more accurate assemblies can still be constructed using a smaller but useful portion of shared overlapping pairs~\cite{vaser_time-_2021}.
 We conclude that \rs provides a mechanism that shares a large portion of overlaps with minimap2, while the shared portions decrease due to the differences in parameters and the noise in raw signal datasets.